Learn to talk about seasons in French

-For tourism, July and August are the summer’s high-season period in France.
-In the middle of summer, France celebrates Bastille day of July 14th.
+For tourism, July and August are the summer’s high-season periods in France.
+In the middle of summer, France celebrates Bastille day on July 14th.

 Vive la France!

-Fireworks, military parades, concerts, balls are how French people celebrate their national day.
+Fireworks, military parades, concerts, and balls are how French people celebrate their national day.

-If you’re learning about seasons in French, chances are you’ll want to learn about asking and telling time in French.
+If you’re learning about seasons in French, you’ll want to learn about asking and telling time in French.

 After all, nothing signals the arrival of fall quite like the changing colors.
 Autumn’s colors are often various shades of yellow (jaune), orange (orange), purple (violet), and red (rouge).
 Read our article to learn more about colors in French.

 Winter is the coldest time of the year in terms of temperature.
-Snow is usually expected in many regions of France and a great time for winter sport lovers.
+Snow is usually expected in many regions of France and is a great time for winter sports lovers.

-With hundreds of ski resorts in France, choosing which one to pick might not be an easy decision.
+With hundreds of ski resorts in France, choosing which one to pick might not be easy.